tysonjlee/getting-better/README.md

   - Store info (notes, user data, etc.) on backend
 - Pinned Notes - pin a note to your dashboard
 - Search Query - search for relative notes by keywords or note content (AI implementation)
+- Note Modal - click on a note to reveal more information
 - Organization refactor - remove Deleted Notes page & centralize into Notes Manager page
   - Automatically show all created & edited notes
   - Notes sorting/filtering